-Usually the storms are circular in shape, but have you heard of hexagon storm?, the answer is of course “NO“.
+Usually, the storms are circular in shape, but have you heard of hexagon storms?, the answer is of course “NO“.
 If you haven’t seen one just take a look at the image above.
 This is Saturn’s famous Hexagon storm.

-A massive hurricane can be seen at center of the pole, the eye of the hurricane is 50 times bigger then the hurricanes eye on the earth.
-You can see small cyclones at the sides within the hexagon.
+A massive hurricane can be seen at the center of the pole, the eye of the hurricane is 50 times bigger than the hurricane’s eye on the earth.
+You can see small cyclones at the sides of the hexagon.

 Colour View Of Saturn’s Hexagon

-This above moving image is a high resolution movie, it is captured by Cassini’s imaging cameras.
-This movie is made by combining 128 images, For over 10 hours 8 frames of movie were captured.
-Each eight frame consists of 16 map projected images.
-In the above movie you can see a hexagonal jet stream and the hurricane within it.
+The above moving image is a high-resolution movie, it is captured by Cassini’s imaging cameras.
+This movie is made by combining 128 images, For over 10 hours 8 frames of the movie were captured.
+Each eighth frame consists of 16 map-projected images.
+In the above movie, you can see a hexagonal jet stream and the hurricane within it.

-Between the year 2012 to 2016 the hexagon changed its colour from blue to golden.
-Layer of haze can be seen in the image, each layer of haze is 7 to 18 kilometres thick.
-These layers are composed of tiny particles, each particle is about one micrometre in size.
+Between the years 2012 to 2016, the hexagon changed its color from blue to golden.
+A layer of haze can be seen in the image, each layer of haze is 7 to 18 kilometers thick.
+These layers are composed of tiny particles, each particle is about one micrometer in size.